deven-org/telemetry-functions/docs/DEPLOYMENT.md

 ## Tooling
 Telemetry-functions uses [Github Actions](https://github.com/features/actions) and [Release Please](https://github.com/googleapis/release-please) to automate the release process.
 The team chose these tools in order to eliminate as many human touch points as possible in the process.
 This is important because telemetry-functions will be worked on by many different people, so automating as much as possible will reduce complexity and help to eliminate errors.

-Telemetry-functions uses Netlify as part of its functional architecture.
-Whenever there is a push on the `develop` branch, Netlify is automatically updated with the latest code and the serverless function is  re-deployed.
+Telemetry-functions uses AWS as part of its functional architecture.
+Whenever there is a push on the `main` branch, AWS is automatically updated with the latest code and the serverless function is  re-deployed.

 ## How to deploy
-Telemetry-functions uses the [`Release & Publish`]('./../.github/workflows/release.yml) Github action to initiate the deployment process. `Release & Publish` can be triggered manually on Github, but it also runs automatically whenever there is a push to the `main` branch.
+Telemetry-functions uses the [`Release`]('./../.github/workflows/release.yml) Github action to initiate the deployment process. `Release` can be triggered manually on Github, but it also runs automatically whenever there is a push to the `main` branch.

 The workflow includes the following steps: